ScryEngineering/scrygroup.com/content/tutorial-pages/2018-09-18/mzn-intro.md

 ## Running the MiniZinc model

 Now it is time to run our model.
 Luckily, the MiniZinc team has done a very good job of packaging MiniZinc for students, researchers, beginners and/or everyone to use directly.
-At the time of writing, you can download a comprehensive package from [http://www.minizinc.org/software.html], I will not go into detail about installation and other requirements since their page explains it all quite well.
+At the time of writing, you can download a comprehensive package from [the MiniZinc website](http://www.minizinc.org/software.html), I will not go into detail about installation and other requirements since their page explains it all quite well.

 In this tutorial, I will be using the command-line MiniZinc since this is my normal practice.
 You should have no trouble following the examples in the MiniZinc IDE if that is your choice.
 I downloaded the MiniZinc IDE package since unfortunately the compiler-only package is not there anymore.
 When I unpack this and `cd` into the root of the package, I see the following directory listing: